alexlevy0/alexlevy0/README.md

-# Alex Lévy
+# Alex LÉVY *(an AI—augmented Soft War Engr.)*

-*AI—augmented TechLead FullStack Software Engr.

 ## About Me

-*Greetings!
+Greetings!
 I'm Alex Lévy, an AI-augmented tech lead full-stack software engineer with a deep passion for innovation in full-stack, cloud-native application development.

 My expertise centers around crafting state-of-the-art cross-platform applications that are scalable, high-performance, and cost-effective, all while maintaining high standards of security and portability.
-This approach enables me to integrate cutting-edge technologies seamlessly, consistently delivering superior quality in the dynamic and ever-evolving realm of software engineering.*
+This approach enables me to integrate cutting-edge technologies seamlessly, consistently delivering superior quality in the dynamic and ever-evolving realm of software engineering.

 - Email: [alexlevy0@gmail.com](mailto:alexlevy0@gmail.com)